General Questions

 Your videos are protected during upload, processing, and deletion.

 Analysis results are cached anonymously (identified only by video hash, not personal information) and expire automatically after a period of time.
-Since we don't store your video files and results aren't linked to your identity, there's no personal data to delete.

 No. We do not sell, share, or provide your videos or analysis results to any third parties.
 Period.